Uploaded image for project: 'JDK'

 In this release of HotSpot, fields and array components of a concrete value class type will often use flattened storage, with value object references encoded as follows (these details are subject to change in future releases):

-- For cases in which other strategies do not work, the field or array component uses the normal reference encoding, a pointer to a heap-allocated object.
+- Reference: as a fallback, the field or array component uses the normal reference encoding, a pointer to a heap-allocated object.

 Field layouts are determined during class loading, with field types mentioned by `LoadableDescriptors` being speculatively loaded as needed to determine the layout.